 - A knowledgeable company builds trust with customers

-- An informative results page shows you’re not just choosing a random product for them: this product really is their best choice
+- An informative results page shows you’re not just choosing a random product for them; it really is their best choice

 Being a new mom can be hard.
-There are a lot of questions that come with this new season of life, and we love how Willow helps new moms every step of the way.
+Many questions arise with this new season of life, and Willow helps new moms every step of the way.
 We love how Willow chose to build two forms: a product quiz to help shoppers find the right pump, and a sizing guide to help them identify exactly the right size for them.

 Something unique about Willow’s product quiz is just how informative it is.
 After each answer, Willow adds a helpful “Did you know?” with facts about breastmilk and how their products help breastfeeding moms.
 They educate the customer as they take the quiz.
-We love this because sharing knowledge builds trust with a customer.
-You’re already bringing them value even before their purchase!
+Sharing knowledge builds trust with a customer.
+You deliver value even before their purchase!

 In addition to their product quiz, Willow built a second form as a sizing guide.
 Shoppers can compare measurements and sizes quickly on a sidebar that comes out on the product page.
 Those who still have questions can go through a detailed sizing guide and measure using a phone app (also a great way to drive app downloads!) or a helpful printout.

-There are so many great things about Willow’s quiz customizations.
-Overall, here’s why we love their quizzes:
+While there are many great things about Willow’s quizzes, here’s why we love them in particular:

 - They educate their customers along the way, bringing immediate value to the relationship